wdika/mridc/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request about: Suggest an idea for this project title: "[FR]"
+name: Feature request
+about: Suggest an idea for this project
+title: ''
+labels: ''
-labels: enhancement assignees: ''
+assignees: ''

 ---